Rural Climate Partnership

 - Existing federal funding streams, for efficiency and renewable energy installations, are underfunded and need stronger standards to prevent agribusinesses from using funds for already planned operating expenses.
 Recent policy changes have enabled advanced payments for historically underserved farmers, but fail to address the inequities in the grants processes.
 RCP will support research and advocacy in advance of the next farm bill to make the case for stronger standards and increased funding.

 Accelerate Shift to Clean Energy and Significantly Increase Energy Efficiency in Small Towns and Agriculture Operations

-- As a part of climate-forward job development planning, RCI will connect technical assistance providers to local communities seeking to incorporate weatherization and efficiency investments into their plains.
+- As a part of climate-forward job development planning, RCP will connect technical assistance providers to local communities seeking to incorporate weatherization and efficiency investments into their plains.

 Accelerate Rural Electric Cooperatives’ Transition to Clean Energy and Ensure Democratic Practices and Good Governance